ugm2/Image-Classification-of-Retail-Products/README.md

 # Image-Classification-of-Retail-Products

-Leverages a multi class classification model for classifying retail products from a supermarket
+Leverages a multi class classification model for classifying retail products from a supermarket.

-## Download Dataset

-* Execute `download_dataset.sh` to download the dataset
-* A folder called `images/` will be created, containing the 25 different retail products

 ## Install